agencyenterprise/neurotechdevkit/docs/index.md

 ### Docker

-You can run `NDK` inside a docker container with a couple of steps:
+You can run `neurotechdevkit` inside a docker container with a couple of steps:

 1. Install [docker](https://docs.docker.com/engine/install/#desktop)

+1. Run the following command:

+    ```
-1. Execute `docker run -p 8888:8888 -v $(pwd)/notebooks:/ndk/notebooks -it ghcr.io/agencyenterprise/neurotechdevkit:latest`
+    docker run -p 8888:8888 -it ghcr.io/agencyenterprise/neurotechdevkit:latest

-  The command above will create a folder `notebooks` in your current directory where you can put your [Jupyter notebooks](https://docs.jupyter.org/en/latest/start/index.html) and start using `neurotechdevkit`.
+    ```

-  The output of the command above contains the URL of a jupyter notebook server, you can open the URL in your browser or connect to it using your IDE.
+    The command above will start a [Jupyter notebook](https://docs.jupyter.org/en/latest/start/index.html) server with example notebooks you can use to play with `neurotechdevkit`, you can open the printed URL in your browser or connect to it using your IDE.

+    All changes you make to these files will be lost once you stop the docker container.

 !!! note
+    You can have persisted [Jupyter notebooks](https://docs.jupyter.org/en/latest/start/index.html) by running
+    ```
+    docker run -p 8888:8888  -v $(pwd)/notebooks:/ndk/notebooks -it ghcr.io/agencyenterprise/neurotechdevkit:latest
+    ```
+    The command above will create a folder `notebooks` in your current directory where you can put your jupyter notebooks.

-    You can download a zip file containing notebook examples on this [link](https://agencyenterprise.github.io/neurotechdevkit/generated/gallery/gallery_jupyter.zip), and you can make them available into your container by extracting it into your local `notebooks` folder.
+    You can also download a zip file containing notebook examples on this [link](https://agencyenterprise.github.io/neurotechdevkit/generated/gallery/gallery_jupyter.zip), and you can make them available in your container by extracting the downloaded file into your local `notebooks` folder.

 ### Local installation